-Bottled Water System: A public water system which provides water for bottling in sealed bottles or other sealed containers.
+Bottled Water System: A PWS which provides water for bottling in sealed bottles or other sealed containers.

-Bulk Water Hauling System: A public water system which provides water piped into a carrier vehicle and withdrawn by a similar means into the user's storage facility or vessel.
+Bulk Water Hauling System: A PWS which provides water piped into a carrier vehicle and withdrawn by a similar means into the user's storage facility or vessel.

-Retail Water Facility: A public water system which provides water for bottling without the use of a water vending machine by dispensing unit servings of water in containers whether or not the containers are provided by the customers.
+Retail Water Facility: A PWS which provides water for bottling without the use of a water vending machine by dispensing unit servings of water in containers whether or not the containers are provided by the customers.

-Vended Water System: A public water system which provides water for bottling through the use of one or more water vending machines.
+Vended Water System: A PWS which provides water for bottling through the use of one or more water vending machines.